 - Call 911 if you see a wrong-way driver.
 A wrong-way driver is absolutely an emergency and should be reported to police as quickly as possible.
-Just be sure to have a passenger in the car call, have them make the call or pull over somewhere safe, or dial and use your cell phone with care while driving.
+If have a passenger in the car call, have them make the call or pull over somewhere safe.

 - Never, ever drink and drive.
 This is common sense – and it’s an idea that is often beaten over drivers’ heads.
 But a significant number of fatal car accidents involved alcohol, and more wrong-way driving accidents are caused by alcohol and drugs than any other factor.
 Remember: drinking and driving doesn’t just hurt you, it can kill others.

 - Report dangerous or confusing on-ramps and intersections.
-If there is a lack of signage or a poor road design near your home, report it to the Department of Transportation or your local government.
-If you are confused by a roadway, chances are that others are as well, especially those who don’t live in the area.
+If there is a lack of signage or a poor road/ramp design near your home, report it to the Texas Department of Transportation (TxDOT).
+If you are confused by a roadway, chances are that others are as well—especially those who don’t live in the area.

-Because wrong-way accidents are usually head-on accidents, the collisions often result in fatalities and serious injuries.
+Because wrong-way drivers usually cause head-on accidents, the collisions often result in fatalities and serious injuries.
 If you have been involved in a Texas wrong-way car crash, it is important to speak with an accident attorney about your case as soon as possible to give yourself the best chance at a successful injury claim.
 Call us today at 1-877-405-4313 for a free consultation.